Leeds - Burnley: How to watch, start time, stream link, odds, prediction

 Leeds

-QUESTIONABLE: Liam Cooper (knock).
-OUT: Adam Forshaw (hip), Gaetano Berardi (knee), Robin Koch (knee), Diego Llorente (muscular)
+OUT: Liam Cooper (knock), Adam Forshaw (hip), Gaetano Berardi (knee), Robin Koch (knee), Diego Llorente (muscular)

+📋 One change to the Starting XI today, as Pascal Struijk is drafted in to replace the injured Liam Cooper

 Burnley